 Testing is available at my naturopathic clinic in Vancouver to ensure that you have optimal levels of these nutrients for brain health.
 Should deficiencies be identified, I offer nutritional coaching and guidance on supplementation.

 2. Happy Gut

 Since the early 2000’s, there’s been an increase in research connecting the health of the brain to the health of the gut.
 We now know that there is a link between certain types of bacteria in the gut and increased risk of depression and anxiety.
-I work with patients to help cultivate a bacterial population in the gut that improves mood.
+I work with patients to help cultivate a healthy bacterial population in the gut that includes the strains of bacteria shown to improve mood.

 Low stomach acid and food sensitivities can also contribute to depression.

 Your brain requires a steady supply of glucose (sugar) for energy and mood.
 Not too much and not too little.
 A diet high in processed sugars can increase the risk risk of depression.
 And low blood sugar can contribute to anxiety.
 One of the most simple and effective strategies for improving mood is to maintain stable blood sugar levels throughout the day.